 Meanwhile, Lieutenant, junior grade, Stanton F. Kalk, the officer-of-the-deck when the torpedo struck, began helping men out of the water and evenly distributing them into the life rafts and boats.
 He died of exhaustion and exposure, and was posthumously awarded the Navy Distinguished Service Medal.
 The other officer killed was Gunner Harry R. Hood.
 Chief Boatswain’s Mate Harry Gibson (posthumously) and Chief Electrician’s Mate L. J. Kelly both received the Navy Cross as well as letters of commendation along with Chief Boatswain’s Mate Charles Charlesworth.
 Through the night of 6–7 December, British sloop-of-war Camellia and British liner Catalina conducted rescue operations.
 At 08:30 on 7 December, HMS Insolent picked up the last survivors of Jacob Jones.
 Out of the 7 officers and 103 men on board at the time of the attack, 64 men lost their lives.
 Almost all of the survivors suffered from shock and exposure at the time they were rescued, and one officer and thirteen men were injured badly enough to be put on the sick-list later.

 Jacob Jones retains significance as the first U.S. destroyer ever to be lost to enemy action.
-6 Dec 2017 will mark the 100th year anniversary since its sinking.
+After over a century since its loss, its final resting place has yet to be found.
 A second Jacob Jones destroyer, DD-130, was laid down at the New York Shipbuilding Corporation at Camden, New Jersey, on 21 February 1918 and launched on 20 November 1918 with sponsorship from Jacob Jones’s great-granddaughter Mrs. Cazenove Doughton.
 That ship was sunk on 28 February 1942 by a U-boat in World War II.
-Two destroyers were named after Lieutenant Kalk, DD-170 and DD-61.
+Two destroyers were named after Lieutenant Kalk, DD-170 and DD-611.
 A frigate, DE-1069, was named after Commander Bagley—who retired from military service as an admiral—along with his brother, Ensign Worth Bagley, who holds distinction as the only U.S. naval officer killed in action during the Spanish-American War.